aarush-modi/Monte-Carlo-European-Option-Pricer/README.md

 The computed call price is approximately the Black-Scholes formula (± 0.01)

-Graphically displays Payoffs vs. Frequency using a histogram, which opens in a new tab
+Graphically displays Volatility Sensitivity using a histogram, which opens in a new tab

+Displays an Option Price Heatmap which opens in a new tab